AlexGZ86/Cypresse2eDemo/README.md

 4. run ```npm run dev```

 -----
-description
+Description\
-Using public website provided by sauce labs.
+Using public website provided by sauce labs.\
-1.created  a demo e2e test suite coverage using Cypress, and javascript.
+1.created  a demo e2e test suite coverage using Cypress, and javascript.\
-2.added CI CD for failed tests when pushing a new change.
+2.added CI CD for failed tests when pushing a new change.\
-3.Used POM method.
+3.Used POM method.\
-4.tests are actions that provide perfect examples of e2e tests for a website, whre end-user follows main actions provided by website.
+4.tests are actions that provide perfect examples of e2e tests for a website, whre end-user follows main actions provided by website.\
-5.Have actual test failures, to demo pipeline execution when code is pushed to remote.
+5.Have actual test failures, to demo pipeline execution when code is pushed to remote.\
 6.WIP